CIS 351 |

 occur (with respect to signed inputs).

-Notice that this circuit must have an input named CarryIn
+Notice that this circuit must have an input named CarryIn.

 You will use this input for future projects.

-The starter code contains a file named SignedAdder_16bit.jls
+The starter code contains a file named SignedAdder_16bit.jls.
+You must place your solution

 in this file.
 Do not change the names of any of the inputs or outputs.
 (If you change the filename